emanuelefirmani/get-git-english/docs/obiettivo_1.rst

-In effect, except for a mysterious and long-winded message where git complains for being in ``'detached HEAD' state`` (afterwards we'll make this point clearer), file system has returned to the state of first commit, and in fact, file ``doh.html`` has disappeared.
+In effect, except for a mysterious and long-winded message where git complains for being in ``'detached HEAD' state`` (afterwards we'll make this point clearer), file system has returned to the state of first commit, and in fact, file ``doh.html`` disappeared.

-If you try to launch again `gitk`, you'll receive another surprise: apparently `commit B` has disappeared.
+If you try to run `gitk` again , you'll receive another surprise: apparently `commit B` disappeared.
 But don't worry: git is just hiding it.
 In order to visualize all commits, use the `--all` option of `gitk`

 .. code-block:: bash